 - Working with team members and employees to make sure all requirements are understood prior to shipments being arranged

-- Maintaining a constant sense of urgency moving freight without sacrificing accuracy for speed
+- Maintaining a constant sense of urgency in moving freight without sacrificing accuracy for speed

 - Planning and tracking loads, shipment activities, and identifying opportunities for improved network design

 - Identifying network problems/issues and creating appropriate corrective action plans to achieve desired results on time

 - Corresponding with customers and reporting client requests

 - Managing distribution and shipment budgets